Tools for Gender Equality Plans

-- The online guideline from the EU-funded INTEGER project provides tools for action based on good practices.
-This tool is designed for peer research and higher education institutions seeking to improve the position and progression of women researchers through the implementation of gender action plans.
+- These tools for action, based on good practices brought together by the experience of the INTEGER project, are designed for peer research and higher education institutions seeking to improve the position and progression of women researchers through the implementation of gender action plans.

 - Elsevier's report on research performance through a gender lens, Gender in the Global Research Landscape (2017), spans 20 years, 12 geographies and 27 disciplines.